MATTMCCA/Heliotrope/log/PCIE_TEST/README.md

 # Thar She Blows!
 After thinking about it, since the MCU only draw <100mA.
 It may be wise to get a 200mA fuse vs the 500mA in the BOM.

+# Thermal Shutdown Calculation
+Not actually know what the actual temp of the LoadSwitch at full load, was really bothering me.
+So I did the maths....

+Full load being 1.7A for this application (teetering on the hairy edge of the load carrying capacity of the traces)

+Using AP22653W6-7, thetaJA = 120C/W, RDS_on = 135e-3.

+Pd = 135e-3x1.7^2 = 0.39

+Tj = 0.39 x 120 + 25 = 71.8C

+So.. the junction temp at max load is only 70C, It looks like the recommended junction temperature is 125C.
+Conceivably, I could run the constant current version of the load switch without worry of thermal shutdown.
+YAY! imma do that!

+Using the CC version of the IC is a better option, now knowing that it wont meltdown under full load.
+This avoids losing load power on a low current port, which is nice.